Luxor Egypt Travel Guide

 Luxor has an arid desert-like weather.
 Summers are very hot and dry, while winters are mild and dry.
 Virtually no rainfall occurs.
 The moisture level stays very low year-round.

-Archaeological visits to sites (including Valley of the Kings) during October to April offer comfortable conditions.
+Archaeological site visits (including Valley of the Kings) during October to April offer comfortable conditions.
 For hotter months, visit immediately upon opening (early morning) to avoid peak heat.

 Nile cruises are popular and comfortable during the busy season.
 Ballooning is optimal from October to April when winds are generally calmer and temperatures are more favorable for early morning launches.